Flint, MI Solar Panels

 Flint Electricity Prices

-Michigan electricity rates climbed from 17.5 cents per kWh in 2021 to 19.3 cents in 2024, representing a 10.3% increase over three years.
+Michigan electricity rates have climbed steadily, rising from 17.5 cents per kWh in 2021 to 19.3 cents per kWh in 2024—consistently higher than the national average during this period.

 Price of Energy: Michigan vs National Average